project-oneui/Galaxy-Widgets/README.md

 >
 > If you get any error: Try to delete all files except the temp folder in: %localappdata%\Samsung-Widgets.
 >
-> If the music widget doesnt work make sure you have installed atleast the v2 of the [Background Service](https://github.com/oneui-widgets/oneui-desktop-widgets-service/releases/latest)
+> If the music widget doesnt work make sure you have installed atleast the v2 of the [Background Service](https://github.com/project-oneui/oneui-desktop-widgets-service/releases/latest)

-# oneui-desktop-widgets
+# Samsung Widgets
 An electron app which creates OneUI Widgets on your desktop

 # Preview